 The term variable is used in the field of computing too, especially in programming.
-It points out to a lump memory in the program where varying values can be saved.
+It points to a lump of memory in the program, where varying values can be saved.

 In programming, a variable is a value that can vary, depending on circumstances or on information sent to the program.
-Usually, a program contains commands that tell the computer what to do and data that the program utilizes while running.
-The data contains constants or fixed values that are permanent as well as variable values.
-Variable values are usually initialized to 0 or some default value because the actual values will be supplied by a program’s user.
+Usually, a program contains commands that tell the computer what to do, as well as data that the program utilises while running.
+The data contains constants or fixed values that are permanent, as well as variable values.
+Variable values are usually initialised to 0, or some similar default value, because the actual values will be supplied by the program’s user.
 Usually, both constants and variables are defined as certain data types.
-Each data type recommends and restricts the form of the data.
-Data types such as an integer represented as a decimal number, or a string of text characters, usually limited in length are samples of these.
+Each data type both recommends and restricts the form of the data.
+Data types such as an integer represented as a decimal number, just like a represents string of text characters, both of which are usually limited in length.

-In mathematics, a constant is a quantity that does not vary its value.
-Constants, like variables, are also symbolized by an English or a Greek letter.
-Usually it signifies a real number which has special functionalities in the background of the problem or the scenario it is used.
+In mathematics, a constant is a quantity that does not change its value.
+Constants, like variables, are also symbolised by an English or a Greek letter.
+Usually constants signify a real number which has special functionalities in the background of the problem or the scenario in which it is being used.

-It can also be used to represent decimals or irrational numbers of interest, or very large numbers, which are not easily manipulated in a mathematical expression, in its numerical.
+Constants can also be used to represent decimals or irrational numbers of interest, as well as very large numbers, which are not easily manipulated in a mathematical expression, in its fully fleshed-out numerical representation.

-Constants are usually used to signify numbers with physical implication.
-In natural sciences like physics and chemistry, you will come across constants, which are specific letters assigned to represent values of quantities in nature or a mathematical theory.
+Constants are used to signify numbers with physical implications.
+In natural sciences like physics and chemistry, you will come across constants which are specific letters assigned to represent values of quantities in nature, or a mathematical theory.
 The Universal constant of Gravitation, which is often symbolised by G, and Planck’s constant (which is symbolised by h), are both examples of this kind of constant usage.

 Difference between Variables and Constants

-- Variables are quantities with changing magnitude, hence can assume different values based on the application.
-Constants are quantities with permanent values and used to signify numbers with significance.
+- Variables are quantities with changing magnitudes, and as such can assume different values depending on the application in question.
+Constants are quantities with permanent, values and are used to signify numbers with special significance.

 - Both constants and variables are denoted algebraically by English or Greek letters.

-- Constants are used to characterize quantities in nature which are permanent, and the variables are used to denote unknowns.
+- Constants are used to characterise quantities in nature which are permanent, while variables are used to represent unknowns.